Welcome to the College of Fine Arts and Communication (COFAC).

 Dear Friends, Families, Students, and Colleagues,

-Regina Carlow received her Ph.D. from the University of Maryland.
-She joins us at Towson University after recently serving as Interim Dean for the University of New Mexico.
-Dean Carlow also served as Associate Chair in the Department of Music from 2010-2012 then as Associate Dean of Students for the College of Fine Arts from 2012-2018.
-She is an active researcher, choral conductor and teacher.
-She was named Regent’s Lecture in 2009 and has authored several books, numerous articles and presentations across a wide spectrum of venues and publications in music education.
+Regina Carlow received her Ph.D. from the University of Maryland, College Park.
+She joins us at Towson University after having served as Interim Dean, Associate Dean, Associate Chair, and Professor of Music for the College of Fine Arts at the University in New Mexico from 2004-2020.
+She has led numerous university-wide initiatives in assessment, core curriculum revision and essential skills for college and career readiness.
+She is an active researcher, choral conductor and teacher and authored several books, numerous articles and presentations across a wide spectrum of venues and publications in music and general education.

-Her research and teaching center around the experiences of immigrants students in the music classroom and their trajectory in higher education.
-Dean Carlow is the founding artistic director of the UNM Children’s Chorus, a non-auditioned choral program for children in grades K-12.
-In 2008 she founded New Mexico Kodaly Institute, a summer institute for music teachers that focuses on the teaching philosophy of Hungarian Composer Zoltan Kodaly and the centrality of singing in musical literacy – especially with young children.
-Regina went to UNM in 2004 after teaching K-12 public school music for more than 20 years in the Washington DC area.
+As an academic, her research and teaching centered around the experiences of immigrant students in the college classroom and their trajectory in higher education.
+Dean Carlow was the founding artistic director of the UNM Children’s Chorus, a non-auditioned choral program for children in grades K-12.
+In 2008 she founded the New Mexico Kodály Institute, a summer institute for music teachers that focused on the teaching philosophy of Hungarian composer Zoltan Kodály and the centrality of singing in musical literacy – especially with young children.
+After 18 years in New Mexico, Dean Carlow is thrilled to be back home in the Mid-Atlantic Region and is honored to lead the extraordinary faculty, staff and students of the Towson University College of Fine Arts and Communication.